frazer-rbsn/orderedset/README.md

 In short, an `OrderedSet` is like an `Array`, but accessing it yields the performance benefits of a `Set`.
-If a sequence's member type conforms to `Hashable`, such as `Int`, `String`, `Double` etc., or your own type, and you do not need to perform in-place modification, then you can use `OrderedSet` as a drop-in replacement.
+If a sequence's member type conforms to `Hashable`, such as `Int`, `String`, `Double` etc., or your own type, and you do not need to perform in-place modification of the collection, then you can use `OrderedSet` as a drop-in replacement.
 It can give you significant performance boosts when working with large collections.

-It is one small & lightweight struct, implemented in pure Swift with no Objective-C constructs.
+`OrderedSet` is implemented in a small & lightweight struct, implemented in pure Swift with no Objective-C constructs.
 It is similar to `NSOrderedSet` from Objective-C Foundation.

 `OrderedSet` is a *static set*, i.e. once initialised, it cannot be mutated.